1300 364 858

 An initial review and testing can be conducted on premises to establish if further investigation is required.
 From there, we can organise a complete 49-point laboratory test.
 Fees are involved for Laboratory tests.

-Initially, we will need to establish the quality of your water source, and if any filtration/correction systems are required.
+A complete laboratory test is not required regularly.
+Initially, we will need to establish the quality of your water source and determine if any filtration/correction systems are required.